brunomariz/next-email/README.md

 All of the component's utilities are in the `app/_components/ContactUs` folder and `app/api/route.ts` file.
 You need create this api route in your own project for the component to work, since it is called in the `sendEmail` function on the `ContactUs.tsx` component file.

+This project uses the Axios, Tailwind and EmailJs libraries.

 ## ✨ Features

 - ### 🛡️ Security